ProjetsPL/treehouse-theme/collections/_posts/us/how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 A popular and quick method for planting grass seed is doing it **manually**.
 It involves seeding the grain yourself.
 To do this, you should **divide the prepared ground for several even parts**.

 When planting grass seed, it is advised to **do it crosswise**.
-This way the grain is evenly distributed and the grass can reach optimal density.
+This way the grain is evenly distributed, and the grass can reach optimal density.
 To make things easier, start seeding in one direction, and as you come back, spread the rest in opposite.
 Rake the ground thoroughly afterwards.
 It helps to cover the seeds with soil, which will protect the sprouts from weather conditions.

 {% fig %}